KylanZzz/OOD-assignment-4/res/DESIGN-README.txt

 AlphaVantage API DataSource.
 These tests ensured that each data source correctly retrieved and processed stock data.
 For the CSVDataSource, we verified that it could correctly parse CSV files and return the correct information.
 For the AlphaVantage API Data Source, we checked that calls to the API worked properly, and correct errors were thrown in the case that the API did not work.
+The functions for portfolios such as adding/selling stock, rebalancing, saving, and loading were all tested through the portfolio test class.
+This isolates the functionality of a portfolio transactions which ensures encapsulation.

 The Controller was unit tested by mocking both the model and view simultaneously.
 MockModel simulates the behavior of the StockModel interface and logs method calls, which allows